SoraAurora/SoraMultiRoblox/readme.md

 # Roblox Multi-Instance
 <img width="1341" height="695" alt="image" src="https://github.com/user-attachments/assets/d2d7a137-97d8-4e17-bf23-0bd7e674f5a6" />

+Roblox only allows one instances of roblox on a computer at any point of time , can be bypass by closing a handled called

+`\Sessions\*\BaseNamedObjects\ROBLOX_singletonEvent`

-This program automatically finds `RobloxPlayerBeta.exe` processes and closes the handle named `\Sessions\*\BaseNamedObjects\ROBLOX_singletonEvent`.
-It checks every minute for any matching processes.
+So this code js automatically finds `RobloxPlayerBeta.exe` processes and closes the handle named `\Sessions\*\BaseNamedObjects\ROBLOX_singletonEvent`.
+It checks every 15 for any matching processes.

 ## Requirements